-While it's good to start thinking about retiree health care in your 40s or 50s, discussions should begin in earnest by age 63.
+While it's good to start thinking about retiree health care issues and Medicare in your 40s, 50s, and early 60s, discussions should begin in earnest by age 63.
 Prior to that, it's difficult to get a handle on the specific costs you are likely to incur.

 However, at 63, it's time to sit down and project actual costs.
-For couples, those costs are doubled-there are no health care discounts for couples.
-Topics to be reviewed include Medicare, including premiums and co-pays, out-of-pocket costs for items Medicare doesn't cover, and costs for unexpected events, like a major health crisis such as cancer.
+For couples, those costs are doubled there are no health care discounts for couples.
+Topics to be reviewed include costs directly related to Medicare, including premiums and co-pays, out-of-pocket costs for items Medicare doesn't cover, and costs for unexpected events, like a major health crisis such as cancer.

-Many experts recommend computing health care costs going forward with a higher average rate of inflation than other retirement costs-maybe as much as two to four times the Consumer Price Index.
+Many experts recommend computing health care costs going forward with a higher average rate of inflation than other retirement costs - maybe as much as two to four times the Consumer Price Index.
+It's high, but rising health care inflation has been the norm for many years.

 Your 63rd birthday is also a good time to get serious about digging into which specific Medicare plans you will choose.
+You may even want to enroll in Medicare when you turn 64 and through that year before you turn 65 because it can be a stressful and emotional time.
 Consider creating a step-by-step calendar of the dates involved in signing up for the various parts of Medicare.